Skip to main content

 Programs

-Take Home Naloxone Program (THN)
+Take Home Naloxone Program

-Facility Overdose Response Box Program (FORB)
+Facility Overdose Response Box Program

-The FORB program provides overdose response boxes containing the opioid antidote naloxone for employees at non-profit and community-based organizations.
-Learn more and become a site by visiting the Facility Overdose Response Box page on Towards the Heart.
+The Facility Overdose Response Box (FORB) program provides drug poisoning (overdose) response boxes and kits with injectable naloxone at no cost for employees at non-profit and community-based organizations where staff are likely to witness and respond to a drug poisoning event in the workplace.
+Learn more by visiting the Facility Overdose Response Box page on Towards the Heart.

 Toward the Heart provides a variety of overdose prevention, recognition and response materials.
 The materials educate people on how to use naloxone.
 This includes teaching materials, instructional videos, posters, guides and infographics.
-Find all the resources on the Naloxone Training & Resources page on Towards the Heart.
-Training resources are also available for direct ordering by registered THN sites.
+Find all the resources on the Naloxone Training & Resources page.

 Contact us by emailing: naloxone@bccdc.ca